 All students who meet University admission requirements may be admitted to the College of Education and Human Services with a specific departmental major.
 Students may choose to advance to the teacher education certification program when they have completed a minimum of 30 semester hours.
-A total of 160 students will be admitted on each of two admission dates: March 1 and October 1.
-Completed applications must be submitted, by February 20th or September 20th, to room 135 of Wham Education Building at SIUC.
-A student is eligible to apply for acceptance to the teacher education program when the following criteria are met:
+Completed applications must be submitted, by February 1, June 1, or September 1 to room 135 of the Wham Building at SIUC.
+A student is eligible to apply for admission to the teacher education program when the following criteria are met:

-- 1. A minimum of 30 semester hours of completed work; - 2.
-An overall grade point average of at least 2.75 (4.0 = A) in all college work; - 3.
-Completion of ENGL 101 and ENGL 102 with a grade of ${\cal C}$ or better; - 4.
-Three letters of recommendation from college or university faculty; and - 5.
-Pass the Illinois Basic Skills Test.
+- A minimum of 30 semester hours of completed course work; - 2.
+An overall grade point average of at least 2.75 (4.0 = A) in all college course work; - Completion of ENGL 101 and ENGL 102 and EDUC 210 or its equivalent with a grade of C or better; - Two completed reference forms from your college or university instructors; - 6.
+Passing score on the Illinois Basic Skills Test; - Passing score on five technology competency quizzes.

-If the Teacher Education Program application is approved, a membership card will be issued that allows the student to begin work in the courses that are prerequisite to student teaching.
+If the Teacher Education Program application is approved, students begin work in the courses that are prerequisite to student teaching.
 At the end of the first semester the department offering the degree program will report on the student's status in the program.
 Failure to obtain approval prohibits the student from continuing the program, and could lead to dismissal.
 Criteria for the recommendation are available from the department or the student's advisor.
 To remain in the program and complete the requirements for graduation and teacher certification, the student must maintain a 2.75 or better grade point average in the major and receive departmental approval.
 Both requirements must be met before final clearance can be given for a student-teaching assignment.
-Students who do not meet the criteria of the teacher education program or their major department will be counseled about alternatives.
+Students who do not meet the criteria of the teacher education program or their major department will be counseled regarding alternatives.